vim/vim/src/testdir/README.txt

 bit faster, because Vim doesn't have to be started, one Vim instance runs many tests.

+At 4), to run a test in GUI, add "GUI_FLAG=-g" to the make command.

 What you can use (see test_assert.vim for an example):